StructifyAI/structify-python/docs/source/python_client/documents.rst

 Extracting Data from Documents
 -------------------------------
 Creating datasets from documents is quite simple.
-You just use the ``structify.structure.run`` or ``structify.structure.run_async`` method and specify the document file path or paths you want to include in the dataset through the relevant Python object.
+You just use ``structify.structure.run_async`` method and specify the document file path or paths you want to include in the dataset through the relevant Python object.

 .. code-block:: python